htcondor/htcondor/docs/version-history/development-release-series-91.rst

 Bugs Fixed:

-- Fixed a bug that caused the startd to crash when it was configured to report to more than one collector, and any of the collectors' names could not be resolved by DNS.
+- Fixed a bug that caused any daemon to crash when it was configured to report to more than one collector, and any of the collectors' names could not be resolved by DNS.
   :jira:`952`